 What are your favorite Diet-to-Go meals?

-"I did the low-fat traditional plan for 10 weeks and the low-carb plan for four weeks.
+"I did the Balance plan for 10 weeks and the Carb30 plan for four weeks.
 My favorite low-fat meals are the Portobello Mushroom stuffed with Greek-style eggs and the Red Snapper with polenta.
 The apple and blueberry pancake breakfasts are great, too.
-On the low-carb plan, I especially enjoyed the Baked Chicken with Goat Cheese.
+On the Carb30 plan, I especially enjoyed the Baked Chicken with Goat Cheese.
 I'm not a huge fan of meat, so I am now starting the low-fat vegetarian plan, and I'm looking forward to exploring the Lentil Loaf and Quinoa dishes."

 What differences have you enjoyed since dropping 36 pounds?